Items to Remain at Camp

 What to Wear/Bring to Camp Each Day

-Please label everything that comes to camp with the camper’s name:
+Please label everything that comes to camp with the camper’s name (the following will need to come back and forth each day):

 - 2 Masks.
 Families will need to supply at least 2 clean cloth masks or face coverings for their child to allow for replacing the covering as needed.
 Masks should be cleaned daily, clearly labeled, and masks should be clearly marked to distinguish which side of the covering should be worn facing outwards.